nautechsystems/nautilus_trader/README.md

 ## CCXT Pro Integration
 An integration adapter for CCXT Pro is currently under development.
-To instantiate the adapter a user must install the `ccxtpro` package which requires a license.
+The adapter requires the `ccxtpro` package, which in turn requires a license.
 See https://ccxt.pro for more information.

 ## Development